FAQ

 No. Every teacher has an official paper from the school, signed by the Director that allows your child to go abroad with the accompanying teachers.
 This form replaces the older forms which needed a stamp from the city-hall.

+All students have to submit their forms and the parents have to make first payment according to the schedule.
+If you haven’t submitted your form in time, a destination is chosen for you.
 Each trip has a maximum and minimum number of participants.
-A healthy ratio of boys and girls is taken into consideration, and also the students from different sections are well combined.
+A healthy ratio of boys and girls is taken into consideration, and also the students from different sections are well combined within the restrictions set on school trips.

+If you are not pleased with the destination, then you can contact Mrs Nielsen as soon as possible or in C314.
 Once the final lists of students are displayed and sent to the parents, tickets are being booked, reservations are being made and unfortunately you no longer have the option of changing your destination.

 If you are dissatisfied about the organisation of our school trips, please contact your class representative.